Member | Established: 1923 | Member

 SMO 5: International Public Sector Accounting Standards

-Any IPA members that are involved in the preparation, presentation or audit of financial reports in the public sector must comply with the accounting standards issued by the AASB and IPA offers professional development and training focused on the public sector.
+To support implementation, the IPA continues to provide professional development, training, and technical resources for members involved in the preparation, presentation, and audit of public sector financial reports.
+Members working in the public sector remain required to comply with the accounting standards issued by the AASB, and the IPA continues to support compliance through continuing professional development activities and technical updates.

 Current Status: Sustain